LaunchDoesntCode/lb-shotspotter/README.md

 LB-Tablet dispatch for gun shot detection.
 Credit to OrbitalWatch & Lama for the original code.

 Dependancies:
-  - QB-Core or ESX Framework
+  - QB-Core/QBox or ESX Framework

 Changes:
   + Added shots fired from vehicle dispatch
   + Added new fields for caller information (gender, weapon type, vehicle color, vehicle type)
+  + Added ped witnesses; peds within a certain radius of gunfire have a chance to trigger dispatch alerts
   + Changed config to open up more options
   + Added job-whitelist, so police don't trigger dispatch calls